SaraKandil96/documentation/content/applications/sales/sales/ebay_connector/deletion_notifications.rst

 .. image:: ./media/subscribe02.png
    :align: center
+   :alt: Dedicated fields to enter the endpoint details

 .. note::
    You can edit the last two fields once the email address field is filled out.